exakat/php-dictionary/dictionary.rst

 Log report meaningful events during execution.
 They are used after execution to provide overview of the process : performance, exceptional events, etc.

-Logs may be saved on the local machine, or exported to external storages.
+Logs may be saved on the local machine, or exported to external storage.

 Related packages : `psr/log <https://packagist.org/packages/psr/log>`_, `monolog/monolog <https://packagist.org/packages/monolog/monolog>`_, `sentry/sentry <https://packagist.org/packages/sentry/sentry>`_